Fort Washington Avenue Armory: Track & Field Center

 The spacious third floor is home to the Nike Track and Field Center, a 200-meter, six-lane banked mondo track, two large runways and sand pits, a pole vault pit, and a throws cage.
+In September 2024, the track was revamped, with the removal of five older layers of track material, and the changing of the surface color from red to blue.
 The Center is widely regarded as one of the premier indoor track and field facilities in the United States and is one of only five World Athletics certified indoor facilities in the United States.
-The Center plays host to a number of meets at the high school, college, and professional/open/masters level each year, including the NYRR Millrose Games, New Balance Nationals Indoor, The Dr. Sander Invitational/Columbia Challenge and several of the largest high school meets in the country.
+The Center plays host to a number of meets at the high school, college, and professional/open/masters level each year, including the Millrose Games, Nike Indoor Nationals, The Dr. Sander Invitational/Columbia Challenge and several of the largest high school meets in the country.
 The Armory is also home to the Colgate Women's Games Championship, which is the largest track & field series for women in the nation.
 The Public School Athletic League (PSAL), the largest high school athletic league in the country, also makes their home at The Armory.
 A number of college programs – such as Columbia University, New York University, Saint John's University, St. Francis College, City College of New York and Iona College – utilize it as their home indoor track.

-First held in 1908, the NYRR Millrose Games is the centerpiece of The Armory’s track and field calendar, and is arguably the most prestigious indoor meet in the world.
+First held in 1908, the Millrose Games is the centerpiece of The Armory’s track and field calendar, and is arguably the most prestigious indoor meet in the world.
 The event formerly took place at Madison Square Garden before moving to The Armory in 2012.
 Millrose features elite competition at every level, with youth, high school, collegiate, professional, and masters races.
-Millrose traditionally concludes with the NYRR Wanamaker Mile, which has featured many icons of the sport, including Eamonn Coghlan and Bernard Lagat.
+Millrose traditionally concludes with the Wanamaker Mile, which has featured many icons of the sport, including Eamonn Coghlan and Bernard Lagat.
 At the 2020 event, Donavan Brazier, Ajeé Wilson, and Elinor Purrier each set new American records.
+In 2025, Yared Nuguse set a new world record in the indoor mile, running 3:46.63.